 Playtime is a crucial part of your child’s emotional, social, and physical development.
-But it is about much more than having fun.
+Play holds great value and is about much more than having fun.

 • stimulate the imagination and encourage creativity

-• help children learn how to respond appropriately to positive and negative emotions based on their experiences playing with other children
+• help children learn how to respond appropriately to positive and negative emotions during play interactions with other children

-• teach toddlers to learn to share, take turns, or be a leader by doing something as simple as building with blocks
+• teach children to learn to share, take turns, or be a leader

-• assist in teaching critical skills such as negotiation and conflict resolution, especially during unstructured play when children, not adults, make the rules
+• assist in teaching critical skills such as negotiation and conflict resolution, especially during unstructured play when children get to make the rules

-• involve exercise that helps to enhance coordination, build muscles, and gets the heart pumping, helping to keep the body at a healthy weight
+• promote exercise that helps to enhance coordination, build muscles, and gets the heart pumping, helping to keep the body at a healthy weight

 Play at any age